wrjodjana/obsidian-vault/interview/technical interviews/leetcode/sliding window/longest repeating character replacement.md

 ```

 **Algorithm Complexity**
-1. Time Complexity: $O(n)$ since we loop through the array once, and
+1. Time Complexity: $O(n)$ since we each value is visited only once
+2. Space Complexity: $O(1)$ since we don't use any additional data structure